ilovepku/sean-lee-portfolio/src/pages/projects/pwa-quanto.md

 ##### Interrupt Activity

 It is not uncommon to have a longer duration activity interrupted.
 For example, a phone call might interrupt the review of a long document.
-Recording these interruptions may help in analysing your productivity.
+Recording these interruptions may help in analyzing your productivity.

 One way to capture the interruption would be to start a new activity, and when the interruption was done, start another new activity resetting the original activity name and detail.